VLety/fastApiProject/README.md

 # REST API server solution based on FastAPI framework
-> Recommended for PoC or Prototype approach.
+> Recommended for PoC or Prototype approach

 > [!IMPORTANT]
 > * Purpose: Intended for educational and promotional needs.